msnshorenye/ECM1400-Coursework-2/README.md

     4.2 Code function On click it sends the current board in a json format return {board: the board} and then it is saved as an item in javascript local storage not a json file as a file is not able to be loaded into

+    4.3 It is function that returns the current game board in json when the button is clicked despite the troubles with recieving the board back in the correct form it now works entirely correctly.
 5. Load_board()

    5.1 flowchart